upyesp/upyesp.org/content/posts/python-virtual_environments.md

 ### Stopping & Restarting The Python Virtual Environment

-To stop the *.venv* virtual environment
+To stop the *.venv* virtual environment, enter

 ```text
 deactivate